-Plunge reader Ryanh007 posts in the forums:
+Plunge reader Ryanh007 asks:

 “You meet girl.
 You fall in love with girl.
 You want to marry girl.
 What do you do if your family doesn’t like her?
 This isn’t the irrational “Nobody is good enough for my boy” dislike, its the irrational “Her family isn’t as good as ours, she works at walmart, she isn’t the best looking girl in town” dislike, plus other arguments that wouldn’t hold their weight.